kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 integration consistent with the rest of the ecosystem rather than reinventing bespoke logic.

 The Job controller acts as a translator, compiling `spec.scheduling` into the underlying `Workload`/`PodGroup` objects.
-When `spec.scheduling` is omitted, it defaults to standard pod-by-pod (`Basic`) scheduling, so the scheduling outcome of existing Jobs is preserved.
+When `spec.scheduling` is omitted, it defaults to `Basic` scheduling, so the scheduling outcome of existing Jobs is preserved.
 The Job integration remains in Alpha for the v1.37 cycle, allowing the user-facing API to be validated before graduation.